valyakin/new-obyteorg/docroot/user/pages/03.platform/13.oracles/_article/article.md

 # Oracles

 <div class="sub-block">
     Oracles are providers of data on the ledger.
-This data can be referenced from <a href="#">smart contracts</a> or
+This data can be referenced from <a href="/platform/smart-contracts">smart contracts</a> or
-    <a href="#">autonomous agents</a> and the resolution of smart contracts or behavior of AAs can depend on the data.
+    <a href="/platform/autonomous-agents">autonomous agents</a> and the resolution of smart contracts or behavior of AAs can depend on the data.
 </div>
 <div class="flex-block one">
     <div class="info-block">